studaco/api/README.md

 # Ne Student API

 Attempts to learn Rust on a real-world example.
-Plus making a somewhat descent product.
+Plus making a somewhat decent product.

 ### How would one go about building this one?
 `cargo build`. duh...